Frequently Asked Questions:

 When will the trail be paved?

 The Everett and Malden sections of the trail are paved.
-There are no plans currently to pave the Saugus section.
+There are no plans currently to pave the Revere or Saugus section.

 When will work begin on the Revere segment of the trail?

-Work has already begun on the Revere portion of the trail.
-It is expected to be complete in the spring of 2015.
+The Revere section of the trail was completed in the spring of 2015.
 The trail in Revere features scenic vistas of the Rumney Marsh.
-Once that is complete, all that will remain in Bike to the Sea’s goal of creating a trail to the beaches in Revere, Lynn and Nahant will be extending the trail from Saugus through Lynn.
+All that remains in Bike to the Sea’s goal of creating a trail to the beaches in Revere, Lynn and Nahant is extending the trail from Saugus through Lynn.

 When will work begin on the Lynn segment?